andrewwong97/gwb-routes/README.md

 Save the API key somewhere secure, you'll use it later.

+# Development

+This is deployed as a FastAPI web server, serving some URLs with an HTML template backed by same-origin fetches for data.

 ## Usage

 Set up a python virtualenv and activate it: